XPointZ/superapp/README.md

 ___

-# The Ledger System in Super App - Secure and Scalable Financial Management {#ledger}
+# The Ledger System in Super App - Secure and Scalable Financial Management

 ## Introduction